rebutta/LiveProjectCodeSummary/README.md

 # LiveProjectCodeSummary

 # Introduction
 While studying at the Tech Academy I had the oppurtunity to take part in a two week sprint, I worked in a team developing a full scale MVC Web Application in C#.
 Working on a legacy codebase was a great learning experience for cleaning up code, and adding requested features.
 Because much of the site had already been built, there were a multitude of [front end stories](#Front-End-Stories) and UX improvements that needed to be completed.
 I worked on one [major story](#Image-to-Byte-Array) in particular that involved both front end UI work and back end work with databases.
 I am very proud of.
-Over the two week sprint I also had the opportunity to hone my project management skills that I'm confident I will use again and again on future projects.
+Over the two week sprint I also had the opportunity to hone my project management skills that I look forward to using on future projects.

 Below are descriptions of the stories I worked on, along with code snippets and navigation links.
 I also have some full code files in this repo for the larger functionalities I implemented.